All Content © 2013

 Timber

-A few years ago we made a small chest using timber from an English Walnut tree that had fallen in a gale.
+A few years ago I made a small chest using timber from an English Walnut tree that had fallen in a gale.
 The client had grown the tree from seed in his fathers garden when he was a child, so it was very special for him to have that tree living on in a piece of furniture.

-However, we usually have to go out and buy timber, so it is important to use only the best available boards. bespoke brown oak chest of drawers We travel many miles to specialist timberyards to personally select the boards, checking them for grain patterns, moisture content and possible defects.
+However, I usually have to go out and buy timber, so it is important to use only the best available boards.
+I travel many miles to specialist timberyards to personally select the boards, checking them for grain patterns, moisture content and possible defects.

 hammer-head key joint.